gallarda/mqtt5/README.md

 After cloning this repo in VS Code, you will be asked to open a devContainer.
 Typescript declaration files for njs are installed to enable Intellisense and autocompletions.
 You can right click on the `docker-compose.yml` file and select "Compose Down" to shutdown the containers.

 Files in the workspace can be edited locally or in the container.
 Just run `nginx -s reload` in a container terminal after saving a change.
+In Visual Studio Code, you can trigger a reload by selecting **Run Build Task** (⇧⌘B)